-Mice Can Damage Wiring, Walls, And Furniture
+Mice Can Damage Wiring, Walls & Furniture

 They have a four-toed front paw and a five-toed back paw, which you’ll often see in conjunction with myriad tail-prints.
 That said, your local mouse removal professional will be able to tell at a glance what species and how many mice you may be up against.
-Likewise, the sudden abundance of holes in various surfaces like furniture and walls are a clear indication of the presence of mice.
+Likewise, the sudden abundance of holes in various surfaces like furniture and walls is a clear indication of the presence of mice.

 Their ever-growing teeth need to be constantly used - much like a beaver’s - so they don’t do any undue harm to themselves.
-That said, mice can chew through almost any surface and, given enough time, they tend to do just that; unchecked mouse populations can present serious economic repercussions, as the damage that they do during the course of the infestation will doubtless need to be repaired.
+That said, mice can chew through almost any surface, and, given enough time, they tend to do just that; unchecked mouse populations can present serious economic repercussions, as the damage that they do during the course of the infestation will doubtless need to be repaired.

 Moreover, mice have been known to present serious fire hazards, as electrical wires rank among the items most frequently defaced.
-Apart from furniture, wiring, and walls, teeth and nail markings might also appear along baseboards or wooden paneling close to the floor, as well as the edges of frequently travel routes.
+Apart from furniture, wiring, and walls, teeth and nail markings might also appear along baseboards or wooden paneling close to the floor, as well as the edges of frequent travel routes.
 Mice will often gnaw through boxes, both wooden and cardboard, as untended boxes tend to provide easy access to hiding and nesting places.

 On that note, it’s very common to find that mice have been hard at working boring holes into insulation in between walls and in attics.
-These holes or tunnels may be indications of possible nesting areas, and are often characterized by a lack of dust and/or cobwebs, albeit with an abundance of droppings in the near vicinity.
+These holes or tunnels may be indications of possible nesting areas and are often characterized by a lack of dust and/or cobwebs, albeit with an abundance of droppings in the near vicinity.
 The characteristic scent that is produced by a mouse’s urine is the factor that finally convinces homeowners to call in their pest control professionals, although by the time the odor becomes offensive, the mouse population in the area in question has been able to propagate unchecked for quite some time.

-Cantu Pest & Termite is proud to be the first company in Texas to offer a Cantu Green Service to our customers in search of a more prevention-based solution to their pest removal and on-going pest management needs while minimizing the use of pesticides.
+Cantu Pest & Termite is proud to be the first company in Texas to offer a Cantu Green Service to our customers in search of a more prevention-based solution to their pest removal and ongoing pest management needs while minimizing the use of pesticides.